Weak convergence on Wiener space: targeting the first two chaoses: Introduction

 \subsection{Results and plan}

 The paper is organized as follows: \begin{enumerate}[-] \item In Section \ref{prelim}, we introduce the necessary notations and give a brief introduction to Malliavin calculus.
 The basic elements of this theory shall be needed in the forthcoming proofs. \item In Section \ref{mainresults}, we prove our characterisation in Theorems \ref{030416aa} and \ref{030416aab}.
 The main Theorem \ref{230416a} is then a direct consequence of these theorems. \item In Section \ref{applications}, we apply Theorem \ref{230416a} to several situations, such as the convergence in law to a normal variable or a centered $\chi^2$ distributed random variable with $k_1$ degrees of freedom.
 We shall also recover the results of \cite{azmoodeh}.
-In Theorem \ref{230416aa}, we give sufficient conditions, based only on cumulants and contractions. \item In Section \ref{stable}, we give criteria which can be used to determine whether a sequence converges stably. \item In Section \ref{negative}, we prove that certain classes of random variables cannot appear as target variables if our sequence lives in a fixed Wiener chaos of odd order. \end{enumerate}
+In Theorem \ref{230416aa}, we give sufficient conditions, based only on cumulants and contractions. { We conclude this section by giving a criterion which excludes certain classes of target variables for sequences living in a chaos of odd order.} \item In Section \ref{stable}, we give criteria which can be used to determine whether a sequence converges stably. \end{enumerate}